 6.3 Obligation to Report

 College employees, governors, volunteers, appointees, suppliers, contractors, etc. who witness or have knowledge of sexualized violence have an obligation to make a Third Party Report immediately to Security Services.
-All other members of the College Community are strongly encouraged to make a Third Party Report to Security Services.
+Students, visitors and all other members of the College Community are strongly encouraged to make a Third Party Report to Security Services.

 6.4 Support for Survivors who disclose or report Sexualized Violence

 The College is committed to responding to all disclosures/reports of sexualized violence in a consistent, respectful and supportive manner.
 A full list of support services is provided in the Attachments and Resources section of this policy.
 Supportive responses will include the following:

 - Trust: survivors who disclose or report their experience to a member of the College Community can expect to be believed.